Hyatt Regency Lake Tahoe Ski

 What could be better than skiing hard all day on the mountain and then sunning yourself on the beach by the lake in the evening!Charlotte Smith

 Lone Eagle Grille has won many awards and is a great place for a spot of après-ski - especially when you can sit on the beach around the fire-pitCharlotte Smith

 Diamond Peak is a great mountain for the first day, as it is close by and a fairly easy mountain for all agesCharlotte Smith

 I would recommend families stay in one of the cottages as they are great value, have little kitchens and have amazing views of the lakeCharlotte Smith

-To start planning your vacation to Hyatt Regency Lake Tahoe Ski
+Call us on 858 523 9000 to start planning your vacation to Hyatt Regency Lake Tahoe Ski

 Unusual for a ski hotel, the Hyatt Regency Hotel offers a perfect lake shore location, inviting guest rooms and private luxury cottages coupled with an extensive range of facilities.
 Set within 26 acres of beautiful grounds fronting the shores of Lake Tahoe, this luxurious resort is reminiscent of a magnificent grand mountain lodge and has the huge advantage of having its own private beach.
 The beach is a great advantage for this hotel and just perfect for families to relax on after a long day on the slopes even during the winter months!